 - 1″ Paint Brush

-Step 1: Find the right size boxwood balls.
+Find the right size boxwood balls.
 I used one 11″ and two 9″ but the beauty of this project is that you can make your topiary tree as large or small as you want.
 The dried boxwood is very expensive and not the best option for outside – it also smells funny!
 You can find several faux options online that look very realistic.
-I purchased mine at Joann.com when they had a 40% off sale and picked them up in the store.
-I have also seem them at Hobby Lobby and consumercrafts.com.

 I then fastened several branches to the dowel rod with brown floral wire to make a large “stem”.
 This is way more realistic looking than using one big dowel rod.
 I tied wire around the stem branches underneath where each ball would go so the wire won’t be visible when it is all together.
 The picture below is a side-view of the stained stem.

-Step 4 : Once you have your dowel rods or branches tied together, it is now time to stain.
-I used a sample can ($2.30) of Behr’s semi-transparent deck stain in chocolate, because it is what I had on hand.
+Once you have your dowel rods or branches tied together, it is now time to stain.
+I used a sample can of Behr Semi-Transparent Deck Stain for about $3.
 You could really use any stain or gel stain.
 Ideally, you want to paint the stain on and let it be kind of streaky.
 I let that dry for a couple of days.